elixir-oslo/lega-commander/README.md

  upload:
-  -f, --file=FILE or =FOLDER    File or folder to upload -r, --resume                  Resumes interrupted upload -p, --proxy                   Upload the files through the proxy service
+  -f, --file=FILE or =FOLDER    File or folder to upload -r, --resume                  Resumes interrupted upload -s, --straight                Upload the files without the proxy service;i.e. directly to tsd file api

  download:
   -f, --file= FILE or =FOLDER   File or folder to download